The Holidays are upon us and that means Holiday cookies!

 Lemon Poppy Seed Cookies

-These are at the top of the list because they are my favorite Keto cookies.
+These are near the top of the list because they are my favorite Keto cookies.

 I dig the shortbread texture and the subtle lemony taste, they’re sublime.